zhangzhexuan/GBM_SEEP/README.md

 -	The code related to our L&O paper was tested on 4th December, 2022 using Google Colab (https://colab.research.google.com).
 -	Simplified_GBM_SEEP.ipynb contains simplified code to make predictions using your own data.

 If you want to apply the GBM_SEEP to your own dataset, please follow the steps below:
-1. Download the two .csv file (globalbrgdgtlabel.csv and 	Yourdataset.csv) and the simplified code (Simplified_GBM_SEEP.ipynb).
+1. Download the two .csv file (globalbrgdgtlabel.csv and Yourdataset.csv) and the simplified code (Simplified_GBM_SEEP.ipynb).
 2. Fill out the template file (Yourdataset. csv) using your own data.
 Please NOTE that summed fractional abundance of brGDGTs is 100 (IMPORTANT).
 Also NOTE that you should have a last column (e.g., depth or age).
 3. Open the Google Colab.
-Then open the Simplified_GBM_SEEP.ipynb in the Google Colab
+Then open the Simplified_GBM_SEEP.ipynb in the Google Colab.
-4. Upload Yourdataset.csv and globalbrgdgtlabel.csv into the main directory at left (Files/UploadFile)
+4. Upload Yourdataset.csv and globalbrgdgtlabel.csv into the main directory at left (Files/UploadFile).
 5. Just run all cells in Simplified_GBM_SEEP.ipynb!
 Then download the output files from the folder at left.
-Note that 0 represents marine-type brGDGTs, 1 represents seep-type brGDGTs, and 2 represents soil-type brGDGTs
+Note that 0 represents marine-type brGDGTs, 1 represents seep-type brGDGTs, and 2 represents soil-type brGDGTs.
 6. Enjoy!